MEET THE MARKET, THEN BEAT THE MARKET™

 So, leave the decision making to the market, it will take care of itself.
 Your time on this planet is limited enough, and you shouldn’t have to worry about such futile endeavors when it’s virtually impossible to pick the individual ones that will outperform the others.

-But with Caritas‘s proprietary covered-call, passive indexed Exchage-Traded Fund strategies, you will not only take on less market risk (by definition, a fact), but we believe you will possibly inadvertently beat the market, as well.
-We aren’t espousing that you won’t under-perform the market, but we are promising that you will take on less risk than you would without the call option strategy, with potentially a muted upside return (in a fast rising market, covered-call writing will reduce the total possible upside capital gain, but you still get to keep the added income from the sale of the call option).
+And, if your Advisor tells you he or she can beat the market, ask him or her to produce past performance numbers…we can bet you’re going to see sub-market returns, net after fees.
+We aren’t espousing that you won’t under-perform the market, but we are promising that you will take on less risk than you would without the call option strategy, with potentially a muted upside return (e.g., in a fast rising market, covered-call writing will reduce the total possible upside capital gain, but you still get to keep the added income from the sale of the call option).

 Investopedia on The Importance of Asset Class Allocation (cf., “Determinants of Portfolio Performance,” (c) Brinson, Beebower, et al., Institute of Financial Planning, CFA Financial Analyst Journal on Investing):